Are Millennials Changing the Workplace?

 Professional and personal balance is becoming more and more important for people over the years.
 Right now, the United States is the most overworked country in the world… A study that was done last year showed that 41% of American workers don’t take a single vacation day, with most of them working overtime or taking their work home with them.

 This generation is more willing to decrease pay if it allows them the flexibility of having a work-life balance.
 In a study done in 2018, only 6% of people said that work-life balance wasn’t necessary.
-If your business doesn’t have a great work-life balance, it may be time for you to adapt.

 The Job Market is Changing!